 ...(2) ERCOT and TDSPs shall develop operating procedures specifying Voltage Profiles of transmission controlled reactive Resources to minimize the dependence on generationsupplied reactive Resources.
-For Generation Resources required to provide VSS, step-up transformer tap settings will be managed to maximize the use of the ERCOT System for all Market Participants while maintaining adequate reliability...
+For Generation Resources required to provide VSS, Generator Step Up (GSU) transformer tap settings will be managed to maximize the use of the ERCOT System for all Market Participants while maintaining adequate reliability...